raspberrypilearning/microbit-meteorologist/hardware.md

-# Hardware Requirements
+# Hardware requirements

 For this project you will need:

 - A BBC micro:bit
-- A USB-A to micro USB-B cable
+- A USB A-to-micro-B cable